baidakovil/pyfocusstackfo/README.md

 [ChimpStackr]: https://github.com/noah-peeters/ChimpStackr
 [Enfuse]: https://enblend.sourceforge.net/enfuse.doc/enfuse_4.2.xhtml/enfuse.html

-I shoot nature and can have **thousands of photos from a single walk**, with 5-10 photos in each stack, meaning ~100 focus stacks at once.
+I shoot nature and can have thousands of photos from a single walk, with 5-10 photos in each stack, meaning ~100 focus stacks at once.
 With these scripts, it takes about an hour to get results for everything.

 ### Why Photoshop Works Best

-Photoshop's *Auto-Align* and *Auto-Blend* functions work so well that you won't see a difference even with defocused, corrupted, or rotated photos among the good stacking photos.
-I tried experiments with cleaning unsuccessful photos before stacking, but didn't see much difference: with Photoshop, the result mostly depends on the *successful* photos.
+Photoshop's Auto-Align and Auto-Blend functions work so well that you won't see a difference even with defocused, corrupted, or rotated photos among the good stacking photos.
+I tried experiments with cleaning unsuccessful photos before stacking, but didn't see much difference: with Photoshop, the result mostly depends on the successful photos.
 This ability is especially important to me as I often shoot without a tripod and half of my photos are suboptimal.

 This is not the case with other focus stacking software: one bad photo will often ruin the whole result.

 ### Mobile Photography Integration

 I use [CameraPixels](https://apps.apple.com/us/app/camerapixels-lite/id1125808205) iOS app on my iPhone in focus stacking mode.
 It takes photos with intervals of 0.5-1 seconds.
-Having `MAX_TIME_DELTA = 2 sec` in the grouper, I get files organized into folders correctly almost always 👍.
+Having `MAX_TIME_DELTA = 2 sec` in the grouper, I get files organized into folders correctly almost always.

 Sometimes there could be non-focus-stacking photos taken close to each other — but thanks to the `MIN_STACK_LEN` setting, they probably won't be grouped into a "stack".